-In 1995, a previously convicted child molester was arrested and charged with the brutal rape and murder of 7-year old Megan Kanka.
+In 1995, a previously convicted child molester was arrested and charged with the brutal rape and murder of 7-year-old Megan Kanka.
 Unbeknownst to the Kanka family, the twice-convicted sex offender lived right across the street from them.

 Unfortunately, the local Police Department was prohibited from disclosing the presence of the sex offender in the neighborhood.
 The Kanka's lobbied for laws requiring officials to adopt a notification policy, mandating the release of information pertaining to high risk sex offenders.